The Nursery of Liberty: Schools and Education in the Monadnock Region.

 The second surviving school building is in the former District No. 5 school on Lead Mine Road.
 It is now the living room of a private residence with added living space built on the east side.

 The Munsonville School on Granite Lake road was built in 1893 to replace the old District No. 2 school on Murdough Hill Road.
 After the Nelson village school closed in 1945, it became the only grade school in Nelson, though still a one room school.
 Grades one through eight were taught there.
 In the 1953 annual town report, School Superintendent Dr. Charles Bowlby stated, “Thus again we are almost at the maximum number of pupils which one teacher can properly educate in a one room school”.
 Thirty pupils were listed as students and an additional seven were expected the following year.

 A new classroom was added in 1955 as well as an additional teacher thus ending the long tradition of one room schools in Nelson.
 A renovation in 1990 added greatly needed space.
 After much discussion, the residents approved the design of architect, Dan Scully, to suggest the external appearance of a train leaving the station.
 The center structure with the gable end to the road found in the architectural rendering is the original 1893 school.
 The name was changed to the Nelson School to reflect its service to the entire town.
-Students are now taught from grades one through six.
+Students are now taught from grades one through five.
 For all further education, both middle school and high school students are bussed to the Keene School District.

 Tolman, Rodger M., “Nelson Schools: 1767-1967“, A History of the Town of Nelson, New Hampshire, The Sentinel Printing Company, Keene, N. H., 1967.